echen/gap-statistic/README.md

 # About

 An implementation of the gap statistic algorithm from Tibshirani, Walther, and Hastie's "Estimating the number of clusters in a data set via the gap statistic".
+A description of the algorithm can be found [here](http://echen.me/posts/counting-clusters).

 # Examples